phlebas0/gw2_flippit/README.md

 Usage
 -----
 - Sync Now: Fetches your latest transaction history from the GW2 API.
 Item names are cached locally so only new ones are resolved.
- - Filters: Filter the table by columns.
 - Export CSV: Exports the current filtered view to a CSV file.
- - Columns: Item, quantity, buy price, sell price, net profit, buy date, sell date.
+- - Columns: Item, quantity, buy price, sell price, net profit, buy date, sell date.
 Rows are green if profitable, red if not.

 How profit is calculated
 ------------------------